 Take a glass or cup with a round hole of 3 inch of diameter and use it like a cookie cutter.

 Cut out about 20 round slices that you place on the floured work surface.

 There, the dough slices should go another 15 minutes.

 While the dough slices are resting, you can heat the clarified butter (vegetable oil) in a large pot.

-Then pull out each dough slice so that the dough in the middle consists only of a thin layer (I placed the dough over a soup ladle to thin the middle)
+Then pull out each dough slice, so that the dough in the middle consists only of a thin layer (I placed the dough over a soup ladle to thin the middle)